Chicken eyeglasses: Red-tinted lenses

 Rose-colored contact lenses, rather than eyeglasses, have also been proposed to reduce cannibalism in chickens.

 History

-A form of chicken eyeglasses was first patented in 1903 by Andrew Jackson Jr. of Munich, Tennessee, as an "Eye-protector for chickens".
-In the U.S. they were available through the mail order company Sears-Roebuck, or through chicken feed stores for a few cents.
+A form of chicken eyeglasses was first patented in 1903 by Andrew Jackson Jr. of Munich, Tennessee, as an "Eye-protector for chickens."
+In the U.S., they were available through the mail order company Sears-Roebuck or chicken feed stores for a few cents.
 The eyeglasses are no longer produced by the National Band & Tag Company, but are sought as collector's items.

-Using chicken eyeglasses was still practiced in 1973, evident by a report in Illinois' The Hawk-Eye newspaper that a farmer had 8,000 chickens fitted with the rose-colored variety.
+Using chicken eyeglasses was still practiced in 1973, evidenced by Illinois' The Hawk-Eye newspaper that a farmer had 8,000 chickens fitted with the rose-colored variety.
 One inventor of a form of the glasses proposed legislation in Kansas to require all chickens in the state to be fitted with glasses, but his campaign was unsuccessful.